 2021 marks the dawn of a new era for the Hare & Hounds.
 After 51 years, the Lucas family has done enough for the event and Association.
 From this season, Caulfield Grammarians will host the event at Jells Park, Wheelers Hill.

-During the 1960’s, the APSOCAAA (known at the time as the APS Old Boys Amateur Athletic Committee) was looking to develop more courses and events beyond the five or six main events then held each season.
+Some history – during the 1960’s, the APSOCAAA (known at the time as the APS Old Boys Amateur Athletic Association) was looking to develop more courses and events beyond the five or six main events then held each season.
 In the earlier part of the 20th century, various Harriers clubs had enjoyed a cross country event in which a runner (the hare) would set off on an unknown course, dropping flour or shredded paper, followed some time later by the pack of runners (the hounds), who endeavoured to catch the hare before he got back home.

-In 1969, Neil Lucas, the Old Scotch cross country captain and later to become Association President, lived in a flat with a mate in Berwick and suggested the area could be a good venue.
+In 1969, Neil Lucas, the Old Scotch cross country captain and later to become Association President, shared a flat in Berwick and suggested that the area could be a good venue.
 Neil invited the Association members for a run through the reserves, paddocks and hills of Berwick, using the format of the hare and hounds.
 A track was laid out using white lime, although it could not be seen very well.
 Runners were graded and despatched in thirty second intervals rather than as a pack.
 Neil’s brother Peter recorded times.